sungheeyun/sungheeyun.github.io/_posts/2025-02-03-PDT - math - inequalities.markdown

 	so I solved problem books designed for preparing students for Science High Schools for the three weeks while being 100% sure that there was no way for me to get into that.
 	Thus, it was myself if no others who was shockingly surprised to learn that I passed the entrance exam!
+	Looking back, I believe this period marked the awakening of my mathematical potential, triggered perhaps by the intensive mental stimulation during those three weeks of preparation.
+	Or maybe not.
+Who knows?
 	&nbsp;<a href="#ref1">↩</a></li>
 <li id="footnote2">
 	You can see how we can derive this general AM-GM inequality